Richard Kappel writing at a table with collaborators

 Backed by evidence

-A randomized study of 432 Mexican SMEs found gains in productivity, assets, and employment.
+A randomized study of 432 Mexican SMEs found professional consulting improved productivity, assets, and employment.

-Accelerator mentorship helped companies raise more funding and hire more people than cash alone.
+Structured accelerator mentorship helped companies raise more funding and hire more people than cash or workspace alone.

 What people say